maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/index.md

 # Setting linear algebra questions in STACK

-Linear algebra, next to calculus, is one of the pillars of modern mathematics and an important application in STACK is testing linear algebra questions.
+Linear algebra, next to calculus, is one of the pillars of modern mathematics and an important application in STACK is supporting questions which test understanding of linear algebra.

 Core functionality.